-SC refuses to give 'pressure cooker' symbol to Dinakaran's party
+SC leaves it to EC to decide on 'pressure cooker' symbol to Dinakaran's party

 New Delhi, Feb 7: Supreme Court on Thursday refused to give 'pressure cooker' symbol to TTV Dinakaran's party Amma Makkal Munnetra Kazhagam (AMMK).